People: Alden B. Dow

-The James T. Pardee House in Midland, Michigan, was constructed in the spring and early summer of 1937 and is a major early work of nationally known architect Alden B. Dow (1904-1983).
-The house was built for James Pardee, a prominent executive of the Dow Chemical Company.
+The James T. and Else U. Pardee House in Midland, Michigan, was constructed in the spring and early summer of 1937 and is a major early work of nationally known architect Alden B. Dow (1904-1983).

 The Pardee House is a strongly horizontal, T-shaped, two-story structure of cinderblock construction with copper trim.
 The surface and planes of the exterior façade are punctuated by larger windows with vertical wooden mullions, copper awnings, a course of glass block, and are capped with a narrow course of windows.

 The rhythmic patterns of the unit block provide strong continuity and integrity throughout the structure.
 The horizontal character of the house is further emphasized by the strong overhang of the roof eaves.
 The unit block stairs leading to the entrance wrap around at the corner and taper away.
 The house gradually dissolves into the yard and driveway.
 A two-story addition, designed by Dow in 1953, maintains the essence of the original design of the 1936 residence.